 Exhaust hoods are flexible and indispensable appliances for all commercial kitchens.
 Day-to-day food preparation functions are unthinkable without any assistance from a proper exhaust hood and ventilation system.
 So it would be logical for commercial kitchen operators to put a good deal of thought into exhaust hood purchasing options.
 Exhaust hoods should not only conform to national and state codes, but they also must meet their specific building specifications.

 Here is an explanation of some common exhaust hood specifications that you would have to follow:

 - Exterior discharge is commonly regulated by building codes.
 Some range hoods recirculate air without even sending it outside of the appliance.
 All of these ductless hoods have a popular following and are considered the only logical fit in many buildings without the capacity for proper ducting.
-Although, some buildings’ specifications clearly do not allow ductless hoods.
+However, some buildings’ specifications clearly do not allow ductless hoods.
 You will always have to make sure that you are aware of any such restrictions of that specific building before even you purchase any hood.

-- Although if the buildings do not require kitchens to have ventilation systems, the building may still require those who install them to obtain permits.
+- However if the buildings do not require kitchens to have ventilation systems, the building may still require those who install them to obtain permits.
 Some of the cities would require all buildings to make all such permit rules, so it is better to be aware of your local laws and statutes.
 When an exhaust hood is required, an exhaust fan is definitely needed as well.